 JBB: Go for it.
 Don't let anyone stop you.
 The only one who can ever stop you is yourself.
 We stop ourselves by listening to other people tell us what's best for us.

 Listen to your feelings.
 Listen to your own heart, or intuition, and do that.
 It's all about how you FEEL, nothing else.
 If your feelings tell you to do it, then you do it.
 Forget the negative things people say to you.
 Walk away from them, quickly.

 Search out and find people who inspire you, whoever they may be.
 Cling on to them and breathe some of their life force into yourself.
 We all need inspiration and acknowledgment.
 Keep these people close to you.

-FOTH: What has been your favorite horse that you have ridden, and what tracks did you ride this horse at?
+FOTH: What has been your favorite horse that you have ridden, and at which tracks did you ride this horse?

 JBB: My first favorite is True Coyotie.
 I won three races on him when I was a bug.
 We had a beautiful relationship together.
 I rode him at Tampa Bay Downs.
 Thanks, True and Jason. :-) Thank you, Ernie, for my first winner.

-My second favorite horse for me is Majestic Jazz, because he ran faster than the other horses in his races.
+My second favorite horse is Majestic Jazz, because he ran faster than the other horses in his races.
 I won on him at the Meadowlands.
 Thanks, Jazz and Mike. :-)

 FOTH: Does riding in the cold or extreme heat bother you at all, and about cold weather, how do you mentally prepare to go ride out in a race when it is below freezing?